Elephant and Castle

 Perronet House garages

-The council is currently considering a planning application for the redevelopment of the Elephant and Castle shopping centre which will be determined by the council’s planning committee.
+The council is currently determining a planning application for the redevelopment of the Elephant and Castle shopping centre.
 In order to manage the impact of the construction of the new town centre for the Elephant and Castle, a Cabinet report on the 9 May set out a variety of potential mitigation projects, including the potential to accommodate some convenience stores in the un-used garage space at the base of Perronet House adjacent to the St George’s Pharmacy.

 What is being proposed